 “Don’t worry about what Hofbauer says.
 Christ, you had a major breakthrough today.
 Everyone in this place is jazzed.
-You’re responsible.
+You did that.
 Why punch yourself in the face while others are patting you on the back?”

-Anson smiled down on Matt, who was still hunched over.
+Anson smiled back on Matt, still hunched over.

-“Perspective you can have for free any time.
-I’ll do you one better.
+“Perspective is free, any time.
+I’ll go one better.
 Meet me at Stella’s after work and I’ll buy the drinks.
 You deserve it.
 All I ask is that you go home, get some sleep, and make yourself presentable.
 You won’t attract any ladies looking like that.”

-Anson patted Matt once more on the shoulder and walked back to his own workstation.
+Anson patted Matt once more on the shoulder and walked back to his workstation.
 Matt straightened himself in his chair, closed his eyes and inhaled deeply.
-He held it in for a moment before exhaling slowly.
+He held it in for a moment before exhaling.
 Then he turned back to his computer.

-At six-thirty that evening, Matt arrived at Stella Blues, an Eau Claire landmark and a favorite after-hours relaxation venue for Connectrix employees.
-The evenings were already cool by mid-September.
-Matt was wearing a light jacket zipped up to his chin.
+At six-thirty that evening, Matt arrived at Stella Blues, an Eau Claire landmark and a favorite after-hours venue for Connectrix employees.
+Matt wore a light jacket zipped up to his chin in the cool mid-September evening.
 He scanned the room for Anson, spotting him at a table against the wall, holding a bottle over his head in one hand and pointing in Matt’s direction with the other.

 “Bugatti, get your ass over here.
-We’ve got a bucket of Leinenkugel’s longnecks and you’re way overdue for a good time,” he shouted.
+We’ve got a bucket of Leinie longnecks and you’re way overdue for a good time,” he shouted.

-Matt approached the table.
-Anson sat against the wall, next to Eric, the husky hardware team leader.
-Kathy, the systems team leader, sat at the side of the table adjacent to Eric.
-Matt dropped wearily into the chair opposite Anson, his hands still in the pockets of his jacket.
+Anson sat next to Eric, the husky hardware team leader.
+Kathy, the systems team leader, sat across from Eric.
+Matt dropped wearily into the chair opposite Anson, his hands still in his jacket pockets.

 Anson took a bottle from the ice bucket at the center of the table and popped off the cap.

 “Unzip and unwind, my friend.
 It’s Friday and you’ve had a big week,” he said as he handed the bottle to Matt.
-Matt took the bottle as he unzipped his jacket.
+Matt took the bottle with one hand and unzipped his jacket with the other.

-“Oh, man, look at you,” Anson said with some amusement.
+“Oh, man, look at you,” Anson remarked.
 “I told you to go home, take a nap and a shower, and try to look like a human being.
+And you didn’t.
 You stayed at work all day.
 I know you did because I could smell you three cubicles away.
 At least tell me that you ate.”

 Matt tipped back the bottle, enjoying the feel of cold beer on his parched throat.
 After several gulps he set the bottle on the table.
-Foam welled up and spilled down the sides, forming a puddle.
+Foam welled up and spilled down the sides, puddling on the table.
 He looked at Anson through half-closed eyes.

-“Anson, I have a mother who keeps pretty close tabs on me and I don’t need you to fill in for her when she’s not around.”
+“Anson, I have a mother who keeps pretty close tabs on me, and I don’t need a mom substitute when she’s not around.”

 “Oh yeah, how is your mother?
 Does she know you’re slowly dying of exhaustion?
-Does she know about your as yet unsuccessful attempt to starve yourself to death?”
+Does she know about your pathetic attempt to starve yourself to death?”